 Just like the rest of our bodies, our brains change as we age.
 Most of us eventually notice some slowed thinking and occasional problems with remembering certain things.
 However, serious memory loss, confusion and other major changes in the way our minds work may be a sign that brain cells are failing.

 The most common early symptom of Alzheimer’s is difficulty remembering newly learned information because Alzheimer’s changes typically begin in the part of the brain that affects learning.
-As Alzheimer’s advances through the brain, it leads to increasingly severe symptoms, including disorientation, mood, and behavior changes; deepening confusion about events, time and place; unfounded suspicions about family, friends and professional caregivers; more serious memory loss and behavior changes; and difficulty speaking, swallowing and walking.
+As Alzheimer’s advances through the brain, it leads to increasingly severe symptoms, including disorientation, mood, and behavior changes; deepening confusion about events, time and place; unfounded suspicions about The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family….
+More, friends and professional caregivers; more serious memory loss and behavior changes; and difficulty speaking, swallowing and walking.

 People with memory loss or other possible signs of Alzheimer’s may find it hard to recognize they have a problem.
 Signs of dementia may be more obvious to family members or friends.